Open-EO/openeo.org/documentation/1.0/datacubes.md

 While the layout of the reduced dimension is changed, other dimensions keep their resolution and geometry.
 But in contrast to pure `reduce`, the dimension along which `aggregate` is performed still exists after the operation.

 A temporal aggregation (e.g. [`aggregate_temporal`](https://processes.openeo.org/#aggregate_temporal)) is similar to the downsampling process, as it can be seen in the according image above.
-Intervals for grouping can either be set manually, or periods can be chosen: monthly, yearly, etc. All timesteps in an interval are then collapsed via a reducer function (mean, max, etc.) and assigned to the given new labels.
+Intervals for grouping can either be set manually, or periods can be chosen: monthly, yearly, etc. All timesteps in an interval are then collapsed via a reducer function (`mean`, `max`, etc.) and assigned to the given new labels.

 A spatial agregation (e.g. [`aggregate_spatial`](https://processes.openeo.org/#aggregate_spatial)) works in a similar manner.
 Polygons, lines and points can be selected for grouping.
 Their spatial dimension is then reduced by a given process and thus, a vector cube is returned.
 The vector cube then has dimensions containing features, attributes and time.
 In the graphic below, the grouping is only shown for the first timestep.